fnalways/Olares/docs/manual/olares/files/add-edit-download.md

 ![Preview](/images/manual/olares/files-preview.png#bordered)

 ## Sync files to local computer
-With LarePass desktop, you can sync cloud files (organized by libraries or folders) to your local computer, creating a corresponding sync folder on your machine.
-Once set up, files will automatically stay in sync bi-directionally in real time.
+With LarePass desktop, you can sync cloud files (organized by libraries or folders) to your local computer.
+This creates a corresponding folder on your machine that stays updated bi-directionally in real time.

 1. Open LarePass desktop and locate the **Sync** directory.
 2. If you want to enable sync for a library or folder: